The Dangers M&A Attorneys Protect Michigan Businesses From

 A big part of an M&A attorney’s value is in explaining the myriad ways in which you can address such concerns.
 “Sometimes you’ll find a showstopper, and the deal will fall apart,” Klimko says.
 “Oftentimes, you’ll find things that need to be addressed but they don’t rise to that level.”

-Because these deals can involve everything from real estate to tax law, M&A lawyers usually work with a team of specialists.
+Because these deals can involve everything from real estate to tax planning to intellectual property, M&A lawyers usually work with a team of specialists.
 “You have to pull together people with lots of different expertise in order to be able to evaluate the universe of potential problems that might arise,” Klimko says.